Louise Bundy: Ted Bundy’s mother.

 Richard, who was their last son, was born in 1961.

-She believed in his innocence up until the end.
+She believed in his innocence up until the end

 Louise and Johnnie refused to believe that their son was capable of such crimes.
-Believing that he was innocent, they paid for his bail and flew out to Salt Lake City to support him during the trial.
+Believing he was innocent, they paid for his bail and flew out to Salt Lake City to support him during the trial.

-“One time when he was visiting, Ted mentioned that Sandra’s hair was long and dark, similar to the hair of the victims.
-Our daughter was going out that night, and Ted said ‘Mom, I hope you know where she’s going and who she’s with.'”
+One time when he was visiting, Ted mentioned that Sandra’s hair was long and dark, similar to the hair of the victims.
+Our daughter was going out that night, and Ted said, “Mom, I hope you know where she’s going and who she’s with.”

 “We have complete faith in our son.
-I had no idea any of these investigations were being made, and the arrest… all of this… is a complete shock.”
+I had no idea any of these investigations were being made, and the arrest.
+All of this is a complete shock.”

 Louise continued to stand by Ted even after he was convicted of murder and sentenced to death.
-Her unwavering belief in her son’s innocence was strengthened by his refusal to admit to his crimes.
+Her unwavering belief in her son’s innocence was strengthened by his refusal to confess to his crimes.
 For the better part of a decade, he insisted that the authorities had convicted the wrong guy.

-Death row confessions.
+Death row confessions

 The authorities felt the same way.

-If Louise Bundy did have any doubts about her son’s innocence, they were evidently shoved to the back of her mind and purposely crowded out by fond memories of him as a boy.
+If Louise did have any doubts about her son’s innocence, they were evidently shoved to the back of her mind and purposely crowded out by fond memories of him as a boy.

 Ted’s phone call probably added more confusion than clarity.